 Among the highlights is the very first 1963 Daytona.
-From its days as the ‘Cosmograph’, the ‘Choco-line’ Grené Rolex is a rare rendition of the early stainless steel chronograph wristwatch.
-With brown registers, “underline double Swiss” dial and bezel calibrated for 300 units, it carries an estimate of $40,000-80,000.
+From its days as the ‘Cosmograph,’ the ‘Choco-line’ Grené Rolex is a rare rendition of the early stainless steel chronograph wristwatch.
+With brown registers, “underline double Swiss” dial, and bezel calibrated for 300 units, it carries an estimated $40,000-80,000.

 ‘The Arabian Night’

-Personalised Daytonas being rare luxuries, Sultan Qaboos Bin Said Al Said, the Sultan of Oman’s aptly christened ‘The Arabian Night’, bears a black dial with the red signature of His Majesty and highly covetable artistry.
+Personalized Daytonas being rare luxuries, Sultan Qaboos Bin Said Al Said, the Sultan of Oman’s aptly christened ‘The Arabian Nights’, bears a black dial with the red signature of His Majesty and highly covetable artistry.
 Manufactured in 1972, it has a stainless steel visage besides a royal appeal and an extravagant estimate of $300,000 to $500,000.